youheekil/Home_Credit_/README.md

 ### 4. Check the relationship with the most influential five variables

 ----
-This dataset has the following collumns:
+This dataset has the following columns :
 * SK_ID_CURR
 * TARGET
 * CODE_GENDER